rickwysocki/hugo-site/content/posts/2025-02-17-link-roundup-february-17-2025/index.md

 ---

 A fun note: this is the very first post I've written and published _entirely_ within Emacs!
 I'm leaning in so hard guys it's wild.

+Tools involved in writing this post:
+- Dired
+- Magit